probmods/chapters/inference-process.md

 It turns out that for any (conditional) distribution there is a Markov chain with that stationary distribution.
 How can we find one when we need it?
 There are several methods for constructing them---they go by the name "Markov chain Monte Carlo".

-First, if we have a target distribution, how can we tell if a Markov chain has this target distribution as it's stationary distribution?
+First, if we have a target distribution, how can we tell if a Markov chain has this target distribution as its stationary distribution?
 Let $p(x)$ be the target distribution, and let $\pi(x \rightarrow x')$ be the transition distribution (i.e. the `transition` function in the above programs).
 Since the stationary distribution is characterized by not changing when the transition is applied we have a *balance condition*:
 $p(x') = \sum_x p(x)\pi(x \rightarrow x')$.
 Note that the balance condition holds for the distribution as a whole---a single state can of course be moved by the transition.